 Recently, I was fortunate enough to get the opportunity to V.S: Is there any artist that specifically inspired you interview Sarah Graham, a world-renowned photo-realistic or was your role model? artist, and a mental wellbeing advocate.
-I was extremely fascinated by her exceptional artwork when we studied it German visual artist.
+I was extremely S.G: Oh yes, of course!
+My hero is Gerhard Richter, a fascinated by her exceptional artwork when we studied it German visual artist.
 I was inspired by his work during my in Year 7 Art classes and never thought that I would get a university period.
 It was his painting 'Betty' that introduced chance to talk to her personally.